Multimodal LLM-based Query Paraphrasing for Video Search: Experiments

-$\mathbf{Implementation\ details}$.
-For the T2T transformation, we use the OPENAI chatGPT4\footnote{https://chat.openai.com/} to rewrite a user query 10 times.
-For the T2I transformation, we use the official code\footnote{https://github.com/Stability-AI/stablediffusion} of the stable diffusion V2.1 model \cite{rombach2021stablediffusion} with different initial variables to generate images, i.e., seeds = $[$10, 100, 1000, 10000, 100000$]$.
-Three images are produced for each seed, thereby producing 15 images for each query\footnote{The sensitivity of the number of paraphrased queries in video search is presented in the supplementary material}.
+\textbf{Implementation details}.
+For the T2T transformation, we use the chatGPT4 to rewrite a user query 10 times.
+For the T2I transformation, we use the stable diffusion \cite{rombach2021stablediffusion} with different initial variables to generate images, i.e., seeds = $[$10, 100, 1000, 10000, 100000$]$.
+Three images are produced for each seed, thereby producing 15 images for each query.
 We adopt the default values for other parameters.
-For the I2T transformation, we use the BLIP-2 image captioning model \cite{BLIP2} to generate ten captions for each image query\footnote{https://github.com/salesforce/LAVIS}.
-We use a recent AVS model \cite{improvedITV} as the search engine.
+For the I2T transformation, we use the BLIP-2 image captioning model \cite{BLIP2} to generate ten captions for each image query.
+We use the improved ITV \cite{improvedITV} as the search engine.
 The implementation settings of improved ITV are the same as \cite{improvedITV}.
-Specifically, we use $\theta=0.5$, the same as \cite{improvedITV}, in the fusion search to retrieve videos for each textual query.
+Note that our proposed framework can be a plug-in module for any video search engine, thus we also report the results based on BLIP-2 model to test the robustness of our method.